 Sony (SNE) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from SNE as it approaches its next earnings report date.
-The company is expected to report EPS of $0.73, down 56.55% from the prior-year quarter.
+In that report, analysts expect SNE to post earnings of $0.73 per share.
+This would mark a year-over-year decline of 56.55%.
 Our most recent consensus estimate is calling for quarterly revenue of $24.49 billion, up 8.07% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.73 per share and revenue of $75.76 billion.
-These totals would mark changes of +35.14% and -0.34%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.35 per share and revenue of $76.62 billion, which would represent changes of +49.76% and +0.79%, respectively, from the prior year.

-Any recent changes to analyst estimates for SNE should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for SNE.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
-SNE is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 10.78% higher.
+SNE is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, SNE is currently trading at a Forward P/E ratio of 16.3.
-Its industry sports an average Forward P/E of 24.8, so we one might conclude that SNE is trading at a discount comparatively.
+In terms of valuation, SNE is currently trading at a Forward P/E ratio of 14.71.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.89.

-It is also worth noting that SNE currently has a PEG ratio of 2.06.
+Investors should also note that SNE has a PEG ratio of 1.86 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Audio Video Production was holding an average PEG ratio of 2.21 at yesterday's closing price.
+The Audio Video Production was holding an average PEG ratio of 2.1 at yesterday's closing price.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.